irasar/work-day-planner/README.md

 ## Installation

 There are no installations required.
-With the github link it will simply display in the browser.
+With the link, it will simply display in the browser.

  https://irasar.github.io/work-day-planner/

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

 ![alt text](assets/planner.png)